TheMoreTheMary-er/Personal_Interest_Website/README.md

 # Personal_Interest_Website
-Our second activity in our course Web Development, joining me in this project is Mr. Masayuki Retuerma.
+Our second activity in our course Web Development, created by Mary Angelene V. Balais and Masayuki R. Retuerma.